nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Description:**

 1. Upon opening the app, the system displays a dashboard.
-2. The dashboard shows total income, total expenses, net profit for the selected period (usually monthly), and a breakdown of expenses by sector.
+2. The dashboard shows total revenue, total expenses, net profit for the selected period (usually monthly), and a breakdown of expenses by sector.

 ### Use Case 7: Access to Financial Reports